hamarituc/gentoo-overlay/README.md

 patches from [atpage](https://github.com/atpage/chirp).
 In contains some further patches by myself.
 THIS SOFRWARE COMES WITH ABSOLUTELY NOT WARRANTY.

-Acknowledgements: The ebuild is based on the [Pentoo](https://www.pentoo.ch/).
+Acknowledgements: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.
 Patches of [atpage](https://github.com/atpage/chirp) are applied.

 ### CQRLOG